Probiotic Foods For Kids: What Parents Need To Know

 The role of diet in gut health

 Many factors influence the makeup of our gut microbiome, including our genetics.
-But research has consistently found that diet is one of the main factors (Rothschild et al.,2018)
+But research has consistently found that diet is one of the main factors.

-Dietary components such as fibre, vitamins, minerals, specific fatty acids and phytochemicals (biologically active compounds found in plants) have also been found to cause changes in the microbiome (Pham et al.,2021).
+Dietary components such as fiber, vitamins, minerals, specific fatty acids and phytochemicals (biologically active compounds found in plants) have also been found to cause changes in the microbiome.

 This is because different foods affect our gut bacteria and the gut itself differently.